Steve Ehlmann was honored last week with the prestigious Sibley Medallion of Honor.

 The award, which was presented Friday night at Lindenwood's Butler Society Dinner, is given each year to an individual who has demonstrated a deep commitment to Lindenwood University.
 The award is named after Lindenwood's founders, Mary and George Sibley.

-Ehlmann, who works at St. charles County Administrator, jas served St. Charles County as an attorney, circuit judge and legislator.
+Ehlmann, who works at St. Charles County Administrator, has served St. Charles County as an attorney, circuit judge and legislator.
 As a legislator, he fought hard for Lindenwood's independence from "bureaucracy and what could have been devastating mandates in teacher education," said Lindenwood vice-chairman Jim Shoemake, who presented the award to Ehlmann.

 Ehlmann and his wife, Jean, live in St. Charles with their two sons, Brendan and Tyler.
 Ehlmann is author of a new book: Crossroads, a History of St. Charles County, Missouri.
 The book is the second published by the Lindenwood University Press, and will go on sale after Thanksgiving.